dwyl/product-roadmap/README.md

 to allow a person to
 input palintext
 and save it to a backend as `text`.
 For details, please see:
 [`brain-dump.md`](https://github.com/dwyl/product-roadmap/blob/master/checklists.md)

-Once the text input is working, we will iterate and improve it in several interesting and innovative ways.
+Once the text input is working, we will iterate and improve it in several interesting and innovative ways. <br />

-Further down the line
+We will add additional methods to help people "capture" information. e.g:
-we will add additional methods to help people "capture" information:
++ Linking to external sources of information.
 + Photo/image uploads
   + Optical Character Recognition (OCR)
   + Image/object recognition